brit-wright/IRIS_env_drake/README.md

 # Software/Library Requirements
 This repo is entirely Python-based.
-The following libraries are needed: numpy, matplotlib, shapely, scipy, torch, pydrak, and optionally cProfile (for time-profiling).
+The following libraries are needed: numpy, matplotlib, shapely, scipy, torch, pydrake, and optionally cProfile (for time-profiling).
 Since part of this project involves GPU-parallelization, a CUDA-capable machine is recommended, but if your machine doesn't have a GPU, setting device='cpu' will work for testing/debugging, just no actual parallelization.